dubsnipe/marshprinter/README.md

 Open Hardware Project Layout
 =======================================================

-This repository will serve as a layout to facilitate the documentation of Open Hardware projects.
+This repository will serve as a base layout to facilitate the documentation of Open Hardware projects.

-The proposed folders within this structore are based on the Best Practices for Open-Source Hardware documment by the Open Source Hardware Association. http://www.oshwa.org/sharing-best-practices/
+The proposed structure folders within this layout are based on the Best Practices for Open-Source Hardware documment, published by the Open Source Hardware Association. http://www.oshwa.org/sharing-best-practices/

-You are free to modify this document as it best suits your needs, by overwriting the text on each paragraph and adding information or files that you think useful.
+You are free to modify this document as it best suits your needs, by overwriting the text on each paragraph and adding information or files that you consider useful.

-You can start by deleting this section --including this line of text.
+You can start by deleting this section, including this line of text.

 Name of Your Project
 =====================

-Put here a short description (two or three paragraphs long) on which you define: What is your project?
+Write here a short description (two or three paragraphs long) on which you define: What is your project?
 What is it good for?
 How do you make it work?

 Try not to use technical jargon or complicated words.
-Remember that people who will read your description might not have the same level of expertise or be knowledgeable on the same field of knowledge as you.
+Remember that people who will read your description might not have the same level of expertise, or they might not be on the same field of knowledge as you.

 Explain how you expect your project will function.
 It's not necessary that you write every little detail of its functioning.
 If you need to present a more detailed explanation of your project, we recommend you post a link to a website or another .txt file inside of the 'docs' folder.